 “Thanksgiving: The National Day of Mourning”— Lorena is 39 weeks and FINISHED. (@nenagerman) November 26, 2020

 Be thoughtful today.
 Be honest today. https://t.co/XRpOrIz7d9

 The girls concluded the video by revealing all the things there are thankful for including being "born indigenous to this continent," still having their culture, and that their elders kept their culture alive all these years despite everything they've been through.
 Speaking to TODAY Parents, Matika Wilbur of the Swinomish and Tulalip tribes, explained that while the most popular story of Thanksgiving is tied to the idea of white supremacy, the way forward lies with parents telling their children the truth.
-"Parents can start by telling their kids the truth and offering their children the more complex narrative.
+"Parents can start by telling their kids the truth and offering their children a more complex narrative.
 Kids are smart and capable of understanding," she said.

 "Thanksgiving is rooted in a historical fallacy," Wilbur continued.
 "The main Pilgrim narrative coincides with colonization that was inherently oppressive and brutal."
 Researcher and journalist Paula Peters believes that sharing the perspective of the Wampanoag tribe — the Indigenous people who lived at Plymouth Rock — is essential even though it can be tough for parents.
-"It's difficult because we have to talk about some raw topics in order to get a fuller, clearer understanding," said Peters, a citizen of Mashpee Wampanoag Tribe.
+"It's difficult because we have to talk about some raw topics in order to get a fuller, clearer understanding," said Peters, a citizen of the Mashpee Wampanoag Tribe.
 "Quite honestly, cherry-picking that moment when the Wampanoag and Puritans happen to break bread as the 'Kumbaya' moment really does not do it any justice.
 The Wampanoag have been marginalized and forgotten and the back story is so incredibly critical for what ultimately happens."